Aquafina-water-bottle/jp-mining-note/docs/docs/scripts.md

 - The screenshot hotkey automatically adds the Window name as a tag to the card.
 - Work with any note type, given that the correct flags are provided.
     By default, these work with jp-mining-note and AnimeCards.
 - Instead of using PowerShell, this setup uses Python.
-This is admittedly a bit more difficult to setup, but using Python makes it much easier to develop and maintain the underlying scripts (most people, including myself, know Python much more than PowerShell).
+Unfortunately, this is a little bit more difficult to setup for the average user, but using Python makes it much easier to develop and maintain the underlying scripts.
+Most people, including myself, know Python much more than PowerShell.
+    Additionally, Python is generally cross platform and easy enough to setup on all operating systems.

 ## ShareX Hotkeys Prerequisites